AnishK05/EcoReviveTX/README.md

 ## Overview

-**EcoReviveTX** is an advanced full-stack web application designed to support ecological restoration efforts in Texas.
-It leverages machine learning, statistical analysis, and C-based simulations to provide actionable insights for conservationists, park rangers, and environmental professionals.
+**EcoReviveTX** is a full-stack web application designed to support ecological restoration efforts in Texas.
+It leverages AI & machine learning, statistical analysis, data visualization with MATLAB, and C-based simulations to provide actionable insights for park rangers and environmental professionals.
 The platform offers tools for predicting restoration timelines and soil health metrics, as well as for simulating various environmental scenarios.
 By integrating these technologies, EcoReviveTX aids in optimizing restoration strategies, accelerating ecosystem recovery, and managing Texas's natural landscapes more sustainably.
+The platform utilizes a modern tech stack, including jQuery, Flask, C, MATLAB, and machine learning (Python), to create a powerful tool for ecological restoration.

 Explore the website [here](https://ecorevivetx.onrender.com/)